apache/yetus/asf-site-src/source/documentation/in-progress/precommit/plugins/xml.html.md

 # Description

-Verify if XML files can be parsed.
-Requires `jrunscript`, which comes as part of many Java distributions.
-See [java](javac.html) for more information on configuring Java.
+Verify if HTML and XML files can be parsed.
+Requires `xmllint`.

 # Environment Variables